The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Contrasting XAI with the AI Act

 \section{Contrasting XAI with the AI Act}

-From analyzing the same \ac{cdss} from the perspectives of \ac{xai} and the AI Act, we have created opportunities to reflect on what one perspective reveals about the other, thus a way to answer our research question.
+By analyzing the same \ac{cdss} from the perspectives of \ac{xai} and the AI Act, we have created opportunities to reflect on what one perspective reveals about the other.
+This allows us to answer our research question.

-The AI Act refers to stakeholder obligations, while \ac{xai} describes stakeholder desiderata.
+The AI Act refers to stakeholder obligations and responsibilities, while human-centered \ac{xai} research focuses on stakeholder desiderata.
 Mapping these two perspectives is not a straightforward one-to-one mapping.
 Rather than exhaustively detailing the inter-relationships, we explored a thin slice of their intersection to show how \ac{xai} can fulfill the AI Act's legal requirements.
-This means we are explicitly expecting further research to complement and refute our findings (see KI1-KI3), both in scope and in conclusions if \ac{xai} is chosen as a relevant way to comply with the requirements of the AI Act.
+Our main finding is that the user-centered implementation of XAI enables conformant representation.
 A schematic view of the analysis is found in diagrams of \Cref{fig:xai-aiact-roles-responsibilities}.
+This means we are explicitly expecting further research to complement and refute our findings (see KI1-KI3), both in scope and in conclusions, if \ac{xai} is chosen as a relevant way to comply with the requirements of the AI Act.